DANIEL PAUL HORN, D.M.A.

 Currently teaching applied piano, piano literature, chamber music.

 Musical interests: Endless.
 In solo repertoire, seriously passionate about Schumann; ongoing involvement with Bach, Mozart, Schubert, Beethoven, Chopin, Liszt, French music, and twentieth-/twenty-first-century repertoires, especially Messiaen.
 Omnivorous tastes in chamber music.
-Performing and recording experience on Viennese fortepianos; performance experience as harpsichordist (continuo for Messiah conducted by John Nelson).
+Performing and recording experience on Viennese fortepianos; performance experience as harpsichordist (continuo for Handel's Messiah and Haydn's Creation conducted by John Nelson).

-Premieres of works by George Arasimowicz, Jacob Bancks (Lost at Sea, winner of 2006 BMI Student Composers Award), Delvyn Case, David M. Gordon, Patrick Kavanaugh, Daniel Kellogg, Tony Payne, Max Raimi; performances prepared in consultation with William Bolcom, Richard Danielpour, Lowell Liebermann, Jan Radzynski, George Rochberg, Louise Talma, George Walker, Xiaogang Ye.
+Premieres of works by George Arasimowicz, Jacob Bancks (Lost at Sea, winner of 2006 BMI Student Composers Award; Antiphonale: The Feast of Saint Michael the Archangel, commissioned by Daniel Paul Horn), Delvyn Case, David M. Gordon, Patrick Kavanaugh, Daniel Kellogg, Tony Payne, Max Raimi; performances prepared in consultation with William Bolcom, Richard Danielpour, Lowell Liebermann, Jan Radzynski, George Rochberg, Louise Talma, George Walker, Xiaogang Ye.